Psalm 55 – Trusting God Against a Treacherous Enemy

 i.
 “The psalmist feels that the defection of his false friend is the worst blow of all.
 He could have braced himself to bear an enemy’s reviling; he could have found weapons to repel, or a shelter in which to escape from, open foes; but the baseness which forgets all former sweet companionship in secret, and all association in public and in worship, is more than he can bear up against.”
 (Maclaren)

 ii.
-We don’t know exactly where this happened in David’s life; if it was before or after his sin with Bathsheba and cover-up murder of Uriah.
+We don’t know exactly when this happened in David’s life – if it was before or after his sin with Bathsheba and cover-up murder of Uriah.
 Yet the connection of David’s words here with his sin against Uriah is stunning.
 “What David was unwittingly describing in this moving passage was also the essence of his own treachery to Uriah, one of his staunchest friends (2 Samuel 23:39).”
 (Kidner)

 3. (15) Asking God to take vengeance.

 For wickedness is in their dwellings and among them.

 a.
 Let death seize them; let them go down alive into hell: This remarkably strong statement from David shows how dangerous the man was to the peace of God’s people and how deeply he had wounded David.
 It was a strong prayer, but it was a prayer that left vengeance to God, and David refused to take vengeance himself.